bitRAKE/fasmg-umbrella/docs/divide-by-three.md

 	linkStyle 8 stroke:darkred;
 	linkStyle 9 stroke:darkred;
 ```
-Next a basic translation to x86 code which literal duplicates each `q*` node in the graph.
-Function: Is a ECX bit [number] an exact multiple of three?
+Next, we translate this into basic x86 code, which essentially replicates each q* node in the graph.
+The function: Does the ECX bit [number] represent a multiple of three?
 ```asm
 	jrcxz	invalid
 q0: